bmurdock/scryfall-mcp/README.md

 - [Scryfall](https://scryfall.com/) for providing the excellent Magic: The Gathering API
 - [Model Context Protocol](https://modelcontextprotocol.io/) for the MCP specification
 - The Magic: The Gathering community for inspiration and feedback
+### HTTP Behavior & Headers

+- The server sends a descriptive `User-Agent` and `Accept: application/json` on all Scryfall API calls, per Scryfall guidelines.
+- All `fetch` calls have a configurable timeout via `SCRYFALL_TIMEOUT_MS` (default 15000 ms).
+Aborted requests surface with error code `timeout` in logs.
+- Bulk data and icon downloads also include `User-Agent`; icons set `Accept: image/svg+xml`.

+### Search Pagination Notes

+- Scryfall’s `/cards/search` endpoint does not support a custom page size.
+The `limit` parameter in tools controls how many results are displayed from each Scryfall page, client-side.
+- Pagination metadata (like total pages) is computed using Scryfall’s `total_cards` and your requested `limit` for accurate display.